-In compliance with article 41 (1) of the Law of 2010, the sub-fund can invest in money market instruments, in deposits with credit institutions, and in money market funds.
-The investment in money market instruments, deposits with credit institutions, money market funds and the holding of ancillary liquid assets (as described below) must not collectively exceed 49% of the sub-fund's net assets.
+In compliance with article 41 (1) of the Law of 2010, the sub-fund can invest in money market instruments and in deposits with credit institutions.
+The investment in money market instruments, deposits with credit institutions and the holding of ancillary liquid assets (as described below) must not collectively exceed 49% of the sub-fund's net assets.